Bachelor of Health Sciences

 Elective Courses - BHS Respiratory Therapy Post Diploma

-Note: Additional courses may be considered for elective credit at the discretion of the Nursing and Health Sciences program coordinator.
+Note: Additional courses may be considered for elective credit at the discretion of the Nursing and Health Sciences Program Coordinator.

 Health Sciences Minor

-The Health Sciences Minor is open to any student in a discipline that has a provision for a minor.
+The Health Sciences minor is open to any student in a discipline that has a provision for a minor.
 To be considered, students must have completed 60 ch (i.e.: four full-time terms) with a minimum GPA of 2.0.
 Interested students may contact the Nursing and Health Sciences Program Coordinator for academic advising.
-The Minor in Health Sciences requires 24 ch with a minimum grade of C in each course consisting of:
+The minor in Health Sciences requires 24 ch with a minimum grade of C in each course consisting of:

-Required courses - Health Sciences Minor - 12 ch:
+Required Courses - Health Sciences Minor - 12 ch:

 Required Electives - Health Sciences Minor - 12 ch

-• minimum 3 ch per course
+• Minimum 3 ch per course

-• maximum of 9 ch from the lower (1/2xxx) level.
+• Maximum of 9 ch from the lower (1000/2000) level.

 Students are responsible for ensuring they have completed appropriate prerequisites for any selected courses in the Health Sciences minor.

-Life & Behavioural Sciences Grouping:
+Life and Behavioural Sciences Grouping:

 Social Sciences/ Humanities/ Business Grouping